The Impact of Connectivity on the Production and Diffusion of Knowledge: Introduction

-In Section \ref{sec: many_players_Econ}, we study the equilibrium in the multi-agent economy, and we show it resembles the equilibrium in a two-agent economy.
-In the sense that, for high (low) initial beliefs about the risky action, all players explore (exploit) in equilibrium.
-For intermediate initial beliefs, equilibrium is asymmetric, with a given number of players exploring while the remaining players exploiting.
+In Section~\ref{sec: many_players_Econ}, we study the $n$-agent economy, where in the second period each agent observes the exploration outcomes of a random group of contacts (denoted by $M$).
+The equilibria mirror the two-agent case: for high (respectively, low) initial beliefs, all players explore (respectively, exploit) in equilibrium (Theorem~\ref{thm: exploration_equil}).
+For intermediate beliefs, the pure-strategy equilibrium is asymmetric, with some players exploring and the rest exploiting (Theorem~\ref{thm: assymetric_equil}), and there is a unique symmetric mixed-strategy equilibrium in which agents explore independently with equal probability (Theorem~\ref{thm: symmetric_mixed_equil}).

-The equilibrium results in Section \ref{sec: many_players_Econ} applies to any ensemble of random networks of connections.
-In particular, we apply them to economies with \textit{local} and \textit{global} connections, where every pair of agents are connected to each other independently with the same probability across all pairs.
-In the local case, each agent only observes the experimentation outcomes of her immediate neighbors, whereas in the global case her observable circle includes the entire set of agents who are connected to her.
-Thanks to the tractable results on Binomial processes, we provide asymptotic equilibrium analysis for local economies as the number of agents grows to infinity.
-We find closed-form representation for the asymptotic \textit{fraction} of exploring agents in the equilibrium, which turns out to be increasing in the initial belief and agents' patience.
-Importantly, it is \textit{inversely} related to the average degree of connections, thus confirming the free riding channel.

-In the global case, we establish a rapid tightening of the exploration region when the number of agents an individual is expected to observe rises just above $1$.
-This effect is more significant for radical innovation, when the probability of success of the risky action is small.
-The intuition is that self-exploration is more beneficial to an agent when its expected future informational gain dominates the present cost of first period exploration.
-The informational gain is tied to the probability of making a breakthrough (individual success) and receiving failure signals from all other contacts (group failure).
-As the average degree of neighbors rises above one, the size of the giant connected component in the graph of connections becomes proportional to the number of agents, and hence the probability of group failures (with many members) rapidly falls, lowering the informational benefit to private exploration and thus significantly tightening the exploration region.